lambrou/susentry/README.md

 Make sure you change `/path/to/pamlogs.txt` to where you want the PAM output to be saved.
 (This ouput is error output and stdin output from susentry and susentry.py - if you set Verbose to True that printed information will show up here)

-Here is an example of a common-auth file on Ubuntu 20.04.1 LTS
+Here is an example of a common-auth file with these changes on Ubuntu 20.04.1 LTS
 ```
 #
 # /etc/pam.d/common-auth - authentication settings common to all services